artbrock/holochain_docs/DNA-Reference.md

 Every Holochain app has a DNA file at its core.

-These are the fields to be specified in the DNA file are as follows:
+The fields to be specified in the DNA file are as follows:

 **Version**
  : An integer value describing the version of this DNA file.
-Perhaps document this via a commented json example?

 **Id**
- : A UUID which the system auto-generates when you clone existing code, to make sure your new holochain is unique and doesn't accidentally collide with the holochain whose code you are cloning.
-For example, you can clone the DNA of a slack team you are a part of, and the fact that we generate a new UUID for you, will keep you from accidentally creating a new slack team in the same data-space/DHT as your old one.
+ : A UUID, (which the system auto-generates when you clone existing code) to make sure your new holochain is unique and doesn't accidentally collide with the holochain whose code you are cloning.
+For example, you can clone the DNA of a chat team you are a part of, and the fact that we generate a new UUID for you, will keep you from accidentally creating a new chat team in the same data-space/DHT as your old one.
 NOTE: If you are not trying to create a new clone, use `hc join` instead of `hc clone`.

 **Name**
  : A string value of the name of the application.
 It is best to edit this if you are cloning an existing chain to serve a new purpose.
 For example, if you want to create a new slack team, what is the new team called?